HumzaProfessional/Networking_and_IoT_projects/DePIN (Decentralized Physical Infrastructure Network)_wifi_sharing_node/README.md

 ---
 ## References

-The following resources were used to understand MicroPython networking, web-server development, JSON data handling, and file-system operations:
+The following resources were used to understand how to make a decentralized network node

 1. Raspberry Pi.
 “How to Run a Web Server on Raspberry Pi Pico W.” https://www.raspberrypi.com/news/how-to-run-a-webserver-on-raspberry-pi-pico-w/